khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 # How-to-disable-your-unsupported-GPU-for-MacOS
 So you got your shiny new RTX  2080ti BLOWYMATRON edition but you've probably noticed there's currently no support for your GPU in MacOS Mojave.
-Well for those who are running unsupported AMD or NVidia GPUs there is still some hope for you with options to spare!
+Well for those who are running Maxwell, Pascal or Truing GPUs there is still some hope for you with options to spare!

 # Prerequisite